 Hulu hosts three of the networks (ABC, Fox, NBC) and CBS shows can be seen by subscribing to “Paramount Plus.”
 YouTube TV also has ABC, NBC, and CBS or another option which has all the local networks is AT&T Now.

 What about local channels and news – can I get them, or do I need an HD antenna?

-You can get local channels and with it local news on several platforms including DirecTV Now, Hulu Live, YouTube TV and Playstation Vue.
+You can get local channels and with it local news on several platforms including AT&T Now, Hulu Live, and YouTube TV.
 If you decide other streaming services are better suited to you, local channels also come into our footprint with an HD antenna.

 With regards to sports, how do I see the local professional teams?

 Fox Sports Ohio is available with AT&T Now.
 Additionally, a lot of the streaming services do include ESPN, TNT, TBS, etc. which will give you a lot of sports coverage but what you are referring to is YouTube TV which does have increasingly more and more live sporting events.
 Another way to see the games that appear on the network is what I mentioned before – an HD antenna costs $50 – $150.
 You can get all four networks pointing to the Northeast.